-This page covers what fallow check reports, how to prioritize findings, and when to act.
+This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 Pass --explain to any command with --format json to include issue type definitions directly in the JSON output as a _meta object.
 The MCP server always includes _meta automatically.